PARK & St FRANCIS SURGERY

 DNA's (appointments not attended)

-During the month of September 150 patients - DNA'd Doctor and Nurse appointments, if you are able to attend your appointment please contact the surgery by telephone 02380252131 or use the cancel appointment tab on the website.
+During the month of October 197 patients - DNA'd Doctor and Nurse appointments, if you are able to attend your appointment please contact the surgery by telephone 02380252131 or use the cancel appointment tab on the website.
+Alternatively, if you are signed up for our text message reminder service, you can cancel your appointment using this.

 West Hampshire Clinical Commissioning Group